Navy SEAL Danny Dietz's Mother Reacts To Pres. Biden's Plan To Withdraw U.S. Troops From Afghanistan

 But now 20 years later, she says it’s time for our troops to come home.

-“I don’t think we should be waiting any longer, September is too long.”READ MORE: Nonprofit Donates Refurbished Car To Longmont Air Force Veteran
+“I don’t think we should be waiting any longer, September is too long.”READ MORE: Explosion At Denver Homeless Encampment Underscores Risk Of Propane Tanks In Many Camps

 It is a sentiment echoed not just from a mother who lost a son in this war, but a Colorado congressman who served two tours in Afghanistan, Rep. Jason Crow.